top of page

 1. Prioritize Your Sleep

 Sleep is fundamental to mental health.
 Lack of rest can increase irritability, reduce focus, and even trigger symptoms of anxiety or depression.
-Aim for 7–9 hours of quality sleep each night, and try to maintain a consistent sleep schedule.
+Aim for 7–9 hours of quality sleep each night.
+Try to maintain a consistent sleep schedule.
 Small adjustments, like reducing screen time before bed, creating a relaxing bedtime routine, and ensuring your bedroom is dark and quiet, can dramatically improve your sleep quality and, in turn, your mental health.

 2. Stay Physically Active

 Exercise isn’t just good for your body—it’s essential for your mind.
-Regular physical activity releases endorphins, the “feel-good” chemicals in the brain, helping to reduce stress and improve mood.
+Regular physical activity releases endorphins, the “feel-good” chemicals in the brain.
+This helps to reduce stress and improve mood.
 Activities like walking, yoga, swimming, or strength training can boost your mental health by improving energy levels, increasing self-esteem, and reducing feelings of anxiety or depression.
 Even 10–20 minutes of movement daily can have a noticeable impact.

 3. Practice Mindfulness and Meditation